shakti230/Project2018/README.md

 I have used a box plot graph to display the sepal/petal length and width.
 All of the data from the describe function earlier used can be seen in this graphical output.
 Box plots display a five-number summary of a set of data: the median, the two ends of the interquartile range (the box), and two extreme values above and below the box.
 Because they show less detail than histograms, box plots are most useful for side-by-side comparisons of two distributions.
 Figure 14 shows this graph.

 ### Analysis 8 - Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal)
-Two scatter graphs clearly shows the relationship between the 3 classes for both petal and sepal in figure 15 & 16.
+Two scatter graphs clearly shows the correlation relationship between the 3 classes for both petal and sepal in figure 15 & 16.
 Scatter plots are a basic visualization tool for multivariate data.
 They are used to identify relationships among variables.
 One class is linearly separable from the other 2; the latter are not linearly separable from each other.

 ### Analysis 9 - Plot a matrix to display the correlation between the attributes